 So this is what I did, I just allowed my mind to feel as detached and as worn out as it needed to be (I had no choice anyway).
 I no longer tried to fix the symptoms.
 I didn’t worry and obsess over how I felt, and so with the break my mind now had, this symptom of exhaustion healed.
 It didn’t have a prayer of healing before with the cycle I was in, as, through a process of trying to fix myself, I was stuck in a continuous loop.

 It was the same thing my feelings of anxiety that I worried and fought with for years.
 My initial anxiety was brought on through stress and worry and then when the severe anxiety hit I had a new thing to stress and worry about and hence why nothing changed; another loop was created.

-I took a while before I realised that I had created this anxious energy within me through stress and worry and me feeling anxious was just my bodies way of releasing what I had created.
+It took a while before I understood that I had created this anxious energy within me through stress and worry and me feeling anxious was just my body’s way of releasing what I had created.
 So the best thing I could do was to allow this anxiety to be present, it was the only way I could be free of it.
 Trying numerous techniques to suppress it was utterly pointless and counterproductive.
-No one has ever defeated anxiety through struggle, effort or through suppressing, as it doesn’t work that way.
+No one has ever defeated anxiety through struggle, effort, or through suppressing, as it doesn’t work that way.

 Recovery comes through understanding and not through fighting